mnneeltakemail2/testNeel3/technical-details/waves-contracts-language-description/waves-console-commands.md

-# Waves Console Commands
+# Neel Console Commands

-[Waves IDE](https://ide.wavesplatform.com) has a Waves console feature which supports different commands:
+[Neel IDE](https://ide.neelplatform.com) has a Neel console feature which supports different commands:

-**Note. **Using [Waves Transactions library ](/development-and-api/client-libraries/waves-transactions.md)you can easily create and sign transactions for Waves blockchain.
+**Note. **Using [Neel Transactions library ](/development-and-api/client-libraries/neel-transactions.md)you can easily create and sign transactions for Neel blockchain.
 It also allows you to multi-sign existing transactions or create them without signature at all.

 # MultiSig Example

-[_**Here**_](/technical-details/waves-contracts-language-description/waves-console-commands/examples.md) you can check the MultiSig smart contract example using Waves Console.
+[_**Here**_](/technical-details/neel-contracts-language-description/neel-console-commands/examples.md) you can check the MultiSig smart contract example using Neel Console.

-# Waves REPL
+# Neel REPL

-It's a Javascript console for waves blockchain.
-It's built on top of [jsconsole](https://github.com/remy/jsconsole) and it has predefined functions to work with Waves.
+It's a Javascript console for neel blockchain.
+It's built on top of [jsconsole](https://github.com/remy/jsconsole) and it has predefined functions to work with Neel.

 ## Builtin functions

 #### JS lib

-Console uses [waves-transactions](/development-and-api/client-libraries/waves-transactions.md) library.
+Console uses [neel-transactions](/development-and-api/client-libraries/neel-transactions.md) library.
 Top level library functions are bound to console global scope.
 The difference is that in console, seed argument comes second and it's optional.
 E.x.:

 ##### Console